 A few days ago I was scrolling through my Twitter feed when I saw a promotion that instantly caught my attention.
-On Tuesday, September 18, 2018, the Baltimore Orioles & National Federation of the Blind are teaming up to raise awareness about vision loss.
+The Baltimore Orioles & National Federation of the Blind are teaming up to raise awareness about vision loss.
 My favorite team?
 A cause I care deeply about?
 TELL ME MORE!

 Baltimore Orioles & National Federation of the Blind Debut Braille Jerseys

 In honor of the 40th anniversary of the National Federation of the Blind relocating their headquarters to Baltimore, the Orioles are hosting the organization on September 18 during their game against the Toronto Blue Jays.
 That night, Orioles players and coaches will become the first American professional sports team to wear jerseys with their names spelled using Braille.
 The first 15,000 fans in attendance will also receive cards featuring the Braille alphabet, handed out by volunteers from the National Federation of the Blind.
 Following the game, the jerseys worn by the players and coaches will be auctioned off online, with the proceeds benefiting the National Federation of the Blind.